inab/orthology_benchmarks/README.md

 ### Attributes that can be set on the _<div\>_ tag

--   data-id : the official OEB id of the challege yo want to visualize
+-   data-id : the official OEB id of the aggregation dataset you want to visualize.
--   metric_x / metric_y: the official OEB ids of the metrics to be visualized in the chart
--   toTable: should be set to true/false depending whether you want to view the classification table in the right or not
+-   toTable: should be set to true/false depending whether you want to view the classification table in the right or not.
 -   class: should always be *'benchmarkingChart_scatter'*